jaidevjoshi83/pdaug/readme.md

 # Prebuild Docker Image

-A prebuild build docker image can be obtained by the link bellow for a quick installation.
+A prebuild build docker image based on the recent galaxy release can be obtained by the link below for a quick installation.

  - [Docker Image](https://github.com/jaidevjoshi83/docker_pdaug)